 – Even though it was 43 degrees outside, he went swimming.

 AP Style Time

 Use figures with time.
 Note that you should never use :00 when discussing an even hour.
 Likewise, midnight and noon should be spelled out.

 Ready for another exception?
 If you are using clichés or well-known expressions, you should usually spell out the number.

 – Life begins at forty.

 – She had her fifteen minutes of fame.

 The AP style numbers guidelines are extensive, but they don’t have to be confusing.
+Mastering AP Style dates, temperatures, measurements, ages, time, percent, money, years, hours, speed and more is doable!
 If you commit one rule to memory each day, in just two weeks you will become an AP numbers master.

-Let us know if you struggle with one of these exceptions.
+Let us know if you struggle with one of these exceptions with AP style numbers.
 You’re definitely not alone!
 Click here if you’d like to freshen up on some more AP Style rules.